tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### MeasurementAssertion

 - Name: bdqffdq:MeasurementAssertion
-- Definition: An assertion expressing the result of an implementation measuring a particular data quality need in a particular data resource.
+- Definition: An Assertion expressing the result of an Implementation measuring a particular DataQualityNeed in a particular DataResource.
 - SubClass Of: Assertion; MeasurementConcept

 ********************